Faculty of Science and Engineering Better World Initiatives

 Collaboration

 Where possible, your project should draw skills, experience and knowledge from a breadth of people.
 This may mean working across teams, departments or groups.
-Clearly define in your project proposal how you have considered working collaboratively and the value this will bring.

 Embedded practice / principles or shared learning